 - The mortice deadlock sit inside the door housing and needs to be key-operated from inside and out.

 - A night or rim latch (still referred to as a ‘Yale’) can be hand-operated from the inside to facilitate escape in the event of a fire but are less secure than mortice locks as they can be forced open.

 Although it’s not essential to have two separate locks, it does form part of the NHBC recommendations for new homes and as such has been widely adopted by insurance companies.
 The deadlock should be fivelever and should ideally meet the BS3621 standard.
-There are alternatives: the so-called Eurolock is a cylinder key-operated deadbolt lock that can be opened from the inside without a key.

 Other features regarded as good security in front doors include fitting a door chain and, on solid doors, a viewer.

 There is an enhanced security standard, PAS 24, which is only available on factory-built doorsets.
 Houses that meet the Secured by Design standard set by the police also need to meet the PAS 24 standard.

 This includes subjecting the doorset to a three-minute attack using a selection of hammers, crowbars and drills

 If you want to incorporate some smart technology in your door security, the considering items like a smart doorbell can be a sensible move.
 Check out the best deals on smart doorbells on RealHomes.com.

 Front doors are required to have a level threshold as Part M of the England & Wales Building Regulations so that wheelchair users can come in and out of the house without having to go over a step.
 Scotland and Northern Ireland have similar regulations in place.